Advising Support - Academic Advising - Co-op Advising - Peer Programs - Student Leaders - Career Development

 Teaching assistants also offer guidance and support as new freshmen learn about the many opportunities available for them at Northeastern and beyond.
 Our teaching assistants are a wonderful resource for students and are available to answer questions and provide guidance from a perspective that is different from that of the instructor of the course.

 Coordinators perform administrative functions to help with the management of the Program for Undeclared Students.
 They assist with various programs including: events planning; public relations; assessment and evaluation; and social media networking.
 They also act as mentors for the undeclared student group, NU Horizons.
 This is a paid position for third, fourth and fifth-year students with strong organizational and leadership skills.
-This is also the next step up the ladder for Peer Mentors and Teaching Assistants who have shown initiative and active engagement in the Peer Mentor Program as well as in the Program for Undeclared Students.
+This is also the next step up the ladder for Peer Mentors, Teaching Assistants and NUin Student Liaisons who have shown initiative and active engagement in the Northeastern Explore Program.

 We encourage students to get to know their student leaders as they have a great deal of campus knowledge and a strong understanding of their own majors.
 We know students enjoy learning from other students and trust this will be a great way for you to begin your Northeastern journey.

 The Program for Undeclared Students partners with the Office of Career Services to ensure that programs and workshops are available for undeclared students.
 They also work with students individually in one-on-one sessions to help students gain the self-knowledge and awareness necessary to further their progress on the path to explore majors and ultimately make the decision that is right for them.

 Career Development counselors are located in 101 Stearns Hall.
 The Career Development website offers resources and links to key sites that will help students research majors, in addition to finding internships, careers and co-op opportunities.

 Students can make appointments with Career Development counselors by going through MyNEU or by calling 617-373-2430.